artem7902/gw-proxy-serverless/README.md

-use corresponding channel to ask questions and share work work as a team to collaborate at this stage it is ok for multiple resources to be allocated to the same issue, just share status and collaborate to help with reviewing the PRs please add the screenshots and comments of what supposed to be reviewed to the issue
+use corresponding channel to ask questions and share work work as a team to collaborate at this stage it is ok for multiple resources to be allocated to the same issue, just share status and collaborate

 ### How to start working in GITHub
 Please fork the master branch to your github work and push to your repo, new branch and create PR against filetrust/gw-proxy-serverless Put GITHub Issue reference number in PR
+Don't submit large numbers of files on your PR, only the files that are required.
+Having 265 files in PR makes it impossible to review.
+To help with reviewing the PRs please add the screenshots and comments of what supposed to be reviewed to the issue

 ### GITHub Boards Descriptions(Backlog, Todo, In Progress, Done)